j-koko/PALF-Mask/README.md

 # Phone-Aware-Low-Frequency-Masking (PALF)
-A repository for experiments and code used in my MSc thesis at University of Groningen, focused on phone-aware low-frequency masking as an data augmentation method for whispered and normal speech recognition.
+A repository for experiments and code used in my MSc thesis at University of Groningen, focused on phone-aware low-frequency masking as a data augmentation method for whispered and normal speech recognition.

 # file structure
 ```